uptimesoftware/uptime-metric-chart/README.md

 ###Description
 The Metric Chart gadget makes it possible to graph metrics collected by up.time in just a few clicks.
 You can now finally visualize those important metrics on your custom dashboard in the form of beautiful line or area graphs!
 As a bonus, we're also throwing in some additional dashboard layouts, well suited to housing your new graphs.

+##New in v2.9
+* Improved Dropdown Behaviour ( Less Refreshing, Respects User Element Permissons)
+* No longer refreshes while in edit mode
+* Ability to multi-select different network metrics (ie. Total Usage, In Usage, Out Usage)
+* Toggle the legend off/on

 ##New in v2.8
 * Fixed network device performance graphs to report appropriate data.